judy12345/Yuwei.github.io/_pages/about.md

 ---
 Hi, I'm a senior student in Zhejiang University, Hangzhou, China.
 I will join Michigan State University as a Ph.D. candidate supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/) in this Fall.
 My interests lies in Deep Learning and Graph Analysis.
 Now I work on the area of graph neural netowork including theory foundations, model robustness and its applications.

-I've been interning at Hangzhou Xiaoyu Co., Ltd since 2018 fall, developing user and microblog recommender systems.
+I've been wokring as an intern at Hangzhou Xiaoyu Co., Ltd since 2018 fall, developing user and microblog recommender systems.

 Before that, I worked as a visiting student at University of Western Australia supervised by Dr. [Wei Liu](https://research-repository.uwa.edu.au/en/persons/wei-liu).
 I also worked as a research assistant with Dr. [Donghui Wang](http://www.cs.zju.edu.cn/people/wangdh/People.html)(ZJU) during the past year.